home-assistant/companion.home-assistant/docs/integrations/siri-shortcuts.md

 * **Add to Home Screen** - When editing any Shortcut, press the (...) button in the top right to see options, and press the "Add to Home Screen" button.
 You can customize the name and provide a custom icon if you wish.
 * **Push Notification** - Shortcuts can be launched via [push notifications](/docs/notifications/notifications-basic#including-links).
 Set the URL to `shortcuts://run-shortcut?name=Your Shortcut`
 * **Back Tap (iOS 14)** - Under iOS Settings > Accessibility > Touch > Back Tap, you can launch any Shortcut via double tapping or triple tapping the back of your iPhone.

+## Personal Automation

+With Shortcuts Personal Automation, you can get the best of both worlds - by using iOS triggers to execute Home Assistant actions.
+A few examples of some useful iOS + Home Assistant combinations for inspiration:

+* Trigger your Home Assistant "morning routine" automation after stopping or snoozing the Wake-Up alarm on your iPhone.
+* When starting a workout on your Apple Watch, use Home Assistant to play your workout playlist.
+When finishing a workout on your Apple Watch, use Home Assistant to turn on your fan to cool down.
+* Get perfect car presence in Home Assistant by toggling an `input_boolean` in Home Assistant when you connect or disconnect from CarPlay, or connect to your cars Bluetooth system.
+* Place an NFC sticker on the lid of your pills bottle.
+Each time you take your medicine, scan the NFC sticker with your iPhone.
+Home Assistant can keep a log of the exact times you take your medicine, increment a [counter](https://www.home-assistant.io/integrations/counter/) which will help you know when to refill your prescription, and more.

+To create a Personal Automation in the Shortcuts app, go to the "Automations" tab, press the + button in the top right corner, and then tap the "Create Personal Automation" button.
+There are 19 triggers available on iOS 14.
+See Apple's [Shortcuts user guide](https://support.apple.com/guide/shortcuts/create-a-new-personal-automation-apdfbdbd7123/3.5/ios/13.5) for more information on creating Personal Automations.